ACCESS-NRI/access-hive.org.au/README.md

     > **Warning:** After rebasing, you might have to resolve conflicts.
     > Also, to push commits of a local branch after rebasing you might need to use `git push --force-with-lease` (`--force-with-lease` is a safer alternative to `--force`).
     > For these reasons, always use `git rebase` carefully.
 Don't hesitate to have a chat with the Hive Docs team if unsure :)

-5. **Deploy website preview**

-    During development, you can preview the changes made using [MkDocs live preview server](https://access-hive.org.au/about/contribute/contribute_on_github/#deploying-website-preview).

 6. **Open a Pull Request**